-Like compassionate leave, there is no current legal obligation that states you have to offer bereavement leave to staff.
-But this will change in April 2020, when the Parental Bereavement Law (Pay and Leave) is introduced.
-This will entitle employed parents to two weeks of paid leave if they lose a child under the age of 18 or suffer a stillbirth from 24 weeks of pregnancy.
+Under compassionate leave, there is no current legal obligation that states you have to offer bereavement leave to staff.
+But a new Parental Bereavement Law (Pay and Leave) that was introduced in April 2020 entitles employed parents to two weeks of paid leave if they lose a child under the age of 18 or suffer a stillbirth from 24 weeks of pregnancy.

 Why should you offer compassionate leave?

 While no laws explicitly state you must provide a policy that supports employees during a traumatic time, it’s best practice to have one in place.

 A structured policy can make a world of difference for your employees.
 Here’s why.

 1. It shows employees that you care

 According to a report by the NCPC, 56% of people said they would consider quitting their job if their employer did not provide proper support during bereavement.